logan-jun/SKCC_midterm/Midterm_report.md

 ## Question 7
 #### Which restaurants have the most reviews?

 ```sql
 select * from team5_restaurants_df limit 5
 ```
 ![Image of map](/images/map.png)

 ## Question 8
+#### What number of yelp users are elite users?
+Do they rate differently than non-elite users?

 ```sql
 select * from team5_restaurants_df limit 5